Barycentric bounds on the error exponents of quantum hypothesis exclusion: Introduction

 \section{Introduction}

 Hypothesis testing has a fundamental and ubiquitous role in quantum information theory~\cite{wilde2017QuantumInformationTheory,hayashi2017QuantumInformationTheory,watrous2018TheoryQuantumInformation,khatri2024PrinciplesQuantumCommunication}.
 In most contexts, it takes the form of a \emph{discrimination task}, in which an experimenter tries to figure out the true hypothesis among a number of candidates.
-However, in some other contexts, it may be of interest to consider variations of hypothesis testing in which one is not expected to figure out the true hypothesis completely but is only required to take a significant step towards determining the truth.
-The most lenient such variation is an \emph{exclusion task} (which may also be referred to as ``hypothesis exclusion''), where the experimenter is merely asked to choose one false hypothesis to rule out.
-For instance, in quantum state exclusion, the experimenter is given a quantum system and is asked to choose a state from a given tuple $(\rho_1,\rho_2,\dots,\rho_r)$ such that the chosen state is not the true state of the system.
+However, in some other contexts, it may be of interest to consider variations of hypothesis testing in which one is not expected to figure out the true hypothesis completely but is only required to take a meaningful step towards determining the truth.
+The most lenient such variation is an \emph{exclusion task} (which may also be referred to as ``hypothesis exclusion''), where the experimenter is merely asked to choose one false hypothesis to rule out.\footnote{Throughout this paper, by ``hypothesis exclusion'' we specifically mean $1$-hypothesis exclusion.
+More generally, one can conceive of a task of $m$-hypothesis exclusion, where the experimenter is asked to choose $m$ false hypotheses (instead of just one) to rule out~\cite{bandyopadhyay2014ConclusiveExclusionQuantum}.} For instance, in quantum state exclusion, the experimenter is given a quantum system and is asked to choose a state from a given tuple $(\rho_1,\rho_2,\dots,\rho_r)$ such that the chosen state is not the true state of the system.
 The given set of states is said to be ``perfectly antidistinguishable'' whenever perfect exclusion can be achieved, that is, whenever there exists a measurement such that on observing any of the possible measurement outcomes, the experimenter is able to rule out some state with certainty.
 Mathematically, this amounts to the existence of a positive operator-valued measure (POVM) $(\Lambda_1,\Lambda_2,\dots,\Lambda_r)$ such that $\tr[\Lambda_x\rho_x]=0$ for all $x\in\{1,2,\dots,r\}$.